codice/ddf/catalog/ui/catalog-ui-search/README.md

 maven clean install
 ```

-## Development with Grunt
+## Development with Webpack Dev Server

 ###Building
-An Express application has been included to allow rapid development without having to build with Maven and deploy bundles for every change.
+You can use the webpack dev server for rapid development without having to build with Maven and deploy bundles for every change.

 * Install `node` and `npm` locally or use [helper scripts](https://github.com/eirslett/frontend-maven-plugin#helper-scripts) to use the node and npm downloaded by Maven
 * Install package.json with `npm`